-Please complete the boxes on the yellow form at the end of this booklet.
-It should be returned to your Form Tutor by Tutor Review Day on Thursday 25th February.
+Please complete the 'Option Choices' form at the end of this booklet.
+It should be returned to your Form Tutor by Thursday 16th February.
 If you fail to return your option form by the final deadline you will have the choices made for you.

 Please note that we cannot guarantee that everyone will follow their first choice of option subjects; we must consider pupil suitability, class sizes, staff numbers and the availability of specialist rooms.
-You must also make your option subjects carefully as once the timetable has been set you will not be able to change your choices.
+You must also make your option subjects carefully as you will not be able to change your choices.